lucasquemelli/twitter_data_extraction/README.md

 When we export data, we must assure that we are using partitions that will be able to be filtered in order to meake easier the dataframe reading.

-Finally, we created the medal format to make the reading easier.
+Finally, we created the *Medallion* to make the reading easier.
 Bronze is the folder with the raw data and silver contains the transformed data.

 ![image](https://user-images.githubusercontent.com/81119854/145682128-b87b56c0-045f-4521-9b4a-c2444fee57ec.png)